Extra Steps

 How can I help my community?

-You can become a volunteer flood warden and be a vital link between the at-risk community and us at the Environment Agency and the council.
-Flood wardens inform the responsible government body of blockages that can cause flooding and help raise awareness among the community.
+Become a volunteer Flood Warden and link your community and the Environment Agency.
+Flood wardens inspect for blockages that can lead to flooding and raise awareness among the community.

-Flood wardens also tell us and the council about issues in the community, helping us build a better understanding of flooding in the area and help us develop more suitable approaches to reducing flood risk.
+Flood wardens also help us improve our understanding of local flooding.
+This helps us to develop more suitable approaches to reducing flood risk.

-If you are interested and would like to know more, please contact HNLenquiries@environment-agency.gov.uk.
-Please include where you live so we can direct you to the appropriate team.
+If you are interested, and would like to know more, please contact HNLenquiries@environment-agency.gov.uk.
+Include where you live so we can direct you to the appropriate team.

 Respond